jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually_2.rst

   the terminal_ shows

   .. literalinclude:: ../code/make_tdd/makePythonTdd2History.sh
-    :language: shell
+    :language: python
     :emphasize-lines: 4, 7, 9, 14

-  the `history program`_ shows all the commands I typed in the terminal_ so far
+  the `history program`_ shows all the commands I typed in the terminal_

-* these are the commands I used to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`
+* these are the commands I used to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` then :ref:`run the tests automatically<how to run tests automatically>`

   .. code-block:: python